MarkBuffalo/lat-pulldown-guide/README.md

 The low row attachment has foot pedals that are "sharp."
 Such that if someone were to fall on them neck-first, they could die easily.
 Kids are prone to tripping and other foolish, spatially-unaware issues.
 This is why I suggest not putting up the pads if you have kids, or if you're clumsy.
 You're one trip away from a bad day or a funeral.

-Again, I don't know what Titan was thinking by having these row pedals, but you don't have to install them.
+Again, I don't know what Titan was thinking by making these row pedals, but you don't have to install them.
+You could also install them, but add safety padding.
 Here are some safer options:

 ## Safety alternatives: